aikenkyu001/benchmarking_llm_against_prompt_formats/README.md

+# Benchmarking Large Language Models Against Prompt Formats

+This repository serves as the official experimental environment and accompanying resources for the research paper titled "Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results."
+It provides a comprehensive, self-contained, and reproducible framework for investigating how Large Language Models (LLMs) respond to various prompt formats, languages, styles, and symbolic representations.

+Here you will find:
+- **Paper Manuscripts:** Drafts of the research paper in both English and Japanese.
+- **Experimental Scripts:** Python scripts for running the benchmarks and analyzing results.
+- **Prompt Definitions:** The diverse set of prompts used in the experiments.
+- **Test Definitions:** Pytest definitions for validating LLM-generated code.
+- **Raw Data:** Raw output logs from the benchmark runs.

+This project aims to offer an objective and data-driven understanding of LLM capabilities and limitations, particularly in handling formal and ambiguous languages.
+For more details, please refer to the paper manuscripts within the `01_Manuscripts/` directory.

+---

 # Experimental Environment: Verifying the Computational Properties of Large Language Models

 This directory contains a self-contained experimental environment to verify the claims made in the paper "A Study on the Computational Properties of Large Language Models and the Feasibility of Artificial General Intelligence."
 This environment is publicly available at [https://github.com/aikenkyu001/benchmarking_llm_against_prompt_formats](https://github.com/aikenkyu001/benchmarking_llm_against_prompt_formats).